HDT3213/rdb/README.md

   -sep separator for flamegraph, rdb will separate key by it, default value is ":".
-                supporting multi separators: -sep sep1 -sep sep2 -regex using regex expression filter keys -no-expired reserve expired keys
+                supporting multi separators: -sep sep1 -sep sep2 -regex using regex expression filter keys
+  -expire filter keys by its expiration time
+		1. '>1751731200' '>now' get keys with expiration time greater than given time
+		2. '<1751731200' '<now' get keys with expiration time less than given time
+		3. '1751731200~1751817600' '1751731200~now' get keys with expiration time in range
+		4. 'noexpire' get keys without expiration time
+		5. 'anyexpire' get all keys with expiration time -no-expired reserve expired keys
   -concurrent The number of concurrent json converters.
 (CpuNum -1 by default, reserve a core for decoder)